aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 ### Execution:
-* Experiment with waking up at Dawn for a week.
+* Wake up at Dawn at least twice a week.
 * Reform the idea of 9:5 workday into a cyclic play-whenever/work-whenever mindset.

 * Send ideas and articles to network